Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychVRHMD.md

 Return argument 'input' is a struct with fields describing the state of buttons and
 other input elements of the specified 'controllerType'.
 It has the following fields:

+'Valid' = 1 if 'input' contains valid results, 0 if input status is invalid/unavailable.
 'Time' Time of last input state change of controller.
 'Buttons' Vector with button state on the controller, similar to the 'keyCode'
 vector returned by [KbCheck](KbCheck)() for regular keyboards.
 Each position in the vector